TKt48

 TKt48 was the first new locomotive of Polish design, built for PKP after WWII; earlier ones were either slightly modified pre-war indigenous designs (Ty45, Pt47) or direct derivatives of machines built during the war under German supervision for DRG (Ty42, Ty43).
 Despite its designation, it was intended mainly for passenger trains.

 A need for such locomotive resulted mainly from rapidly developing suburban traffic around largest cities (mainly Warsaw and Upper-Silesian agglomeration).
 In fact, first European 1-4-1 tank engines were designed for such service.
 Quite surprisingly, the palm goes to Russian railways, but their class Д (D), later re-classed ЪH, was not successful and all fourteen machines, built between 1910 and 1914, were soon relegated to switching.
 Locomotive of such type was also needed on mountain lines in southern Poland, where a mixture of old machines (classes TKt1, TKt2, TKt3 and Tr6, supplemented by a handful of pre-war OKz32s) had been operated for a long time.
-These lines were characterized by steep grades, tight curves and often no turntables at terminal stations.
-Both these tasks demanded high tractive effort rather than high speed and good running qualities in both directions.
+These lines were characterized by steep gradients, tight curves and often no turntables at terminal stations.
+Both these tasks demanded high tractive effort, rather than high speed, and good running qualities in both directions.
 Due to these factors, diameter of drivers was chosen at only 1450 mm, which qualified new locomotive as a freight engine (although pre-war OKz32 had drivers of exactly the same diameter!).
 In fact it was seldom used with freight trains, at least initially.

 After initial problems with uneasy running (eradicated by suspension modifications and improved Krauss-Helmholtz trucks) and boiler draught, the machine was considered successful.
 It had first been planned to supply first engines in the end of 1949, but eventually they were delayed by almost one year.
 TKt48s were built between 1950 and 1957 by both HCP (Cegielski) and Fablok.
 First 99 machines (all except eight for PKP) were supplied between 1950 and 1952 and then production was resumed again in 1955.
-Examples built from 1955 onwards – by Fablok only, starting from TKt48-92 – designated TKt48/2, had some modifications, including wider introduction of welding instead of riveting in boiler design, Trofimov piston valves, slightly enlarged water boxes and fully enclosed cab.
+Examples built from 1955 onwards – by Fablok only, starting from TKt48-92 – designated TKt48/2, had some modifications, including wider introduction of welding instead of riveting in boiler design, Trofimov piston valves, slightly enlarged water boxes, modified boiler dome and fully enclosed cab.
 Earlier machines were later brought to this standard during overhauls.
 Many sub-assemblies, accessories and fittings were the same as in older classes, thus introducing some standardization.
 On this account, some authors don’t regard this machine as an original design, claiming that it was a compilation of various earlier ones.
 This, however, is certainly an exaggeration.

 Main technical data